pauladrs75/Paris-Real-Estate-Price-Estimator/README.md

 The repository also includes a server and a HTML/CSS webpage to have a fully functioning interface where the user can fill the information.

-The datat that was used is from a Kaggle dataset that you can found here: https://www.kaggle.com/datasets/nechbamohammed/real-estate-dataset
+The data that was used is from a Kaggle dataset that you can found here: https://www.kaggle.com/datasets/nechbamohammed/real-estate-dataset